Menu

 Homework

-Children will receive English and maths homework every Friday, this is to be completed for the following Monday.
+Children will receive English and Maths homework every Friday, this is to be completed for the following Monday.
 Homework is always based on work children have been doing in school and set to suit their abilities.
 If something is sent home that a pupil needs more help with, please inform us on the Monday morning so we can do this.

 Spellings and Times Tables